O JARGON BUSTER

 - MTBO

 - Mountain Bike Orienteering.
-Orienteering on two wheels.
-An
+Orienteering on two

-IOF web
+wheels.
+An IOF web page

-has information, or see
+has information, or see the BMBO

 - Multi-day event

-- A series of separate orienteering events over a restricted
+- A series of separate orienteering events over a

-usually with some sort of combined scoring system to produce overall
+combined scoring system to produce overall winners for

-Possibly three events on consecutive days of a Bank Holiday, such as Springtime in Shropshire,
+a Bank Holiday, such as Springtime in

-or six events in seven days during a summer week, such as the Scottish 6-Days.
+Shropshire, or six events in seven days during a

 - MV

 - Mole Valley.
 That's us!
-The standard abbreviation for Mole
+The standard abbreviation for

-Valley Orienteering Club.
+Mole Valley Orienteering Club.

 - MVMCFRS or MVM&CFRS

 - Mole Valley Map & Compass Foot Racing Society.
+The

-The formal name of Mole Valley Orienteering Club.
+formal name of Mole Valley Orienteering Club.
+The

-the term ¨orienteering¨ was not widely understood by the general public
+widely understood by the general public (so no change

-The unofficial explanation is that our founder, Toby Norris, being a
+the sport.
+The unofficial explanation is that our

-was keen to have the letters FRS (Fellow of the Royal Society) after
+have the letters FRS (Fellow of the Royal Society) after

 his name.